 Albuquerque, NM – $36 – $211

 Chattanooga, TN $42 – $179

 Search the city you’re headed to next here:

+These are the cheapest North American cities for travelers.
 For places outside the USA, check out this rundown that includes some of the cheapest cities to live in

 .
 Most of them are also bargain travel spots.